Authentic Samurai Experience in Tokyo

 Globally Recognized Top Rated!
 We take pride in our travelers’ satisfaction.
 This activity has earned the highest possible rating on GetYourGuide.

-Types of Samurai Experiences and Their Differences
+Frequently Asked Questions: Types of Samurai Experiences

 Aikido is a modern martial art that focuses on self-defense by using an opponent’s energy and movements.
 It is usually practiced without weapons.